kubeform/kubeform/docs/guides/aws/README.md

 $ kubectl delete -f aws-s3-bucket.yaml
 ```

-After applying this command we can see that the Bucket has successfully got deleted!
+After applying this command the resource will be in `Terminating` phase until the cloud resource get destroyed.
+Once the cloud resource get destroyed, the resource will get deleted successfully.